Brianetta/uhc_wrapper/README.md

 Natural regeneration is disabled.
 Players who suffer inujury will need to use golden apples or potions in order to gain health.

 ### Name tag visibility
 Effectively a grace period at the beginning of the match, name tags are only visible to members of the same team (and to spectators, who are not given a team).
-After the given delay has elapsed, nametags become universlly visible, and players are told in chat.
+After the given delay has elapsed, nametags become universally visible, and players are told in chat.
 They should then be careful to crouch if they want to avoid being seen.

 ### World border
-A small match area can make games very short and uninteresting, while a large match area can prove the opposite.
+A small match area can make games very short and uninteresting, while a large match area can reduce player interaction.
 To avoid these drawbacks, the world will begin at the diameter given in **!border start**, giving the teams time and space to gather materials, craft weapons, etc. After the number of minutes given in **!border timebegin**, the border will begin to shrink.
 It will shrink to the diameter specified in **!border finish**, and will take the amount of time in minutes specified in **!border duration** to do so.
 This will force players to congregate in the middle of the map, making conflict much more likely.

 ### Eternal day / night
 After a configurable delay, the sun can be stopped at midday or midnight.
 This means that the final fight can take place without fear of spawning mobs, or *with* it, depending on requirements.
 By default, eternal day begins after 40 minutes, which is two in-game day/night cycles.
 The match always begins at midday.